kovidgoyal/kitty/docs/keyboard-protocol.rst

 way to distinguish between them.
 Text is sent directly as UTF-8 bytes.

 Any key events not described in this section are sent using the standard ``CSI u`` encoding.
-This includes keys that are not encodeable in the legacy encoding, thereby increasing the space of useable key combinations even without progressive enhancement.
+This includes keys that are not encodable in the legacy encoding, thereby increasing the space of usable key combinations even without progressive enhancement.

 Legacy functional keys